 Alternative Dispute Resolution methods (ADR)

-Mediation involves nomination of a mediator who is given responsibility for helping the parties reach a compromise.
+Mediation involves the nomination of a mediator who is given responsibility for helping the parties reach a compromise.
 In other words, the mediator has no authority to decide on the behalf of the parties and cannot bind them with a decision.
-An agreement is only binding if a settlement agreement is entered into between the parties at the end of the mediation.
+An agreement is only binding if a written settlement agreement is signed by the parties at the end of the mediation.
 The mediator really acts as a facilitator to settlement.

 Arbitration involves the parties agreeing to rely on an independent and impartial third-party arbitrator, who is given authority to settle their dispute on their behalf.
-The arbitrator’s decision will be binding on the parties.
+The arbitrator’s decision is binding on the parties.

 As an out-of-court settlement method, ADR can be cost-effective, generally reduces delays, allows preservation of confidentiality and offers a binding decision which may then be enforced before the courts if necessary.
 When international transactions are involved, international arbitration may also be considered.
 In all situations, a specifically drafted provision must be included in the parties’ contract.